nickylogan/Huddlr/README.md

         ...

 ```
-Functionality such as sending message is also available in this javascript file which mbasically gets the message input from the form on the user interface, clears  it, and then appends it with user information such as the user name, message, time, and user color before actually sending the message
+Functionality such as sending message is also available in this javascript file which basically gets the message input from the form on the user interface, clears  it, and then appends it with user information such as the user name, message, time, and user color before actually sending the message
 ```js
 this.sendMessage = () => {
     let msg = this.getMessageInput();